Royal Burgundy® Barberry

 Berberis thunbergii 'Gentry' P.P.# 9461Item #1221 USDA Hardiness Zone: 4 - 8

 An improved selection from Crimson Pygmy with richer burgundy foliage color and small velvety leaves that hold their color through summer, changing to a reddish-black in the fall.
+This variety produces little to no viable seed, making it a great alternative over other barberries.
 Deciduous.

 - DetailBotanical Pronunciation:BUR-bur-is thun-BERG-ee-eyePlant type:ShrubDeciduous/evergreen:DeciduousGrowth habit:RoundGrowth rate:ModerateAverage landscape size:Dense mounding form 2 ft. tall, 3 ft. wide.Special features:Deer Resistant, Dramatic Foliage Color, Dwarf Plant, Easy Care, Fall Color, Ornamental BerriesFoliage color:BurgundyBlooms:InconspicuousFlower color:YellowPatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Design IdeasA versatile low profile barberry with a dozen uses.
 Use to flesh out foundation planting with vivid foliage.
 Add into existing mixed beds and borders.
 Blends nicely into natural and wild garden settings as habitat plant.
 Allow to cascade to water's edge at rock waterfalls and garden pools.
 Perfect for nestling into landscape boulders and softening rock outcroppings.
 Use in masses for groundcover effect or plant in groups to create drifts of color.
 In a linear application plants make excellent framework or edging to divide spaces and separate.
 Even works beautifully in containers in leaf and when bare of all but winter berries.Companion PlantsGroup this barberry with bright yellow and gold contrasting shrubs of Juniper, Barberry and Forsythia.
 Pink blooming Roses, Sun Rose and Peony complement the summer and fall foliage.